 The final stage of pricing terms is conducting legal due diligence, which encompasses confirmation of ownership of key fixed and current assets such as property and intellectual property.
 It also involves checking for pending lawsuits and claims or any reports on existing and contingent liabilities.
 There is also a review of existing contractual obligations and employee contracts before finally establishing the change of ownership.

-On completion of legal and detailed due diligence you will be able to agree the final price, and finalise the warranties and indemnities that the vendor of the company will give.
+On completion of legal and detailed due diligence, you will be able to agree on the final price and finalise the warranties and indemnities that the vendor of the company will give.
 These warranties may include purchase price retention to cover any significant deficiencies subsequently established by you.
-It should be noted that acquisitions of less than 100% equity of a domestic LLC will be considered a joint-venture and subject to different legal and tax policies.
-Foreign investors must maintain open communication with Chinese regulatory bodies to ensure any applications for further out-bound investments are legally compliant.
+It should be noted that acquisitions of less than 100% equity of a domestic LLC will be considered a joint venture and subject to different legal and tax policies.
+Foreign investors must maintain open communication with Chinese regulatory bodies to ensure any applications for further outbound investments are legally compliant.